paulcourty/Wifi_QRcode_generator/README.md

 <br>

-When the Jupyter web interface opens, navigate to `BlackJackRL.ipynb` to open & run the Notebook !
+When the Jupyter web interface opens, navigate to `wifi_qrcode.ipynb` to open & run the Notebook !